popphp/pop-crypt/README.md

 ##### Raw vs Base-64

-Methods the manage the key values have an optional `$raw` parameter.
+Methods that manage the key values have an optional `$raw` parameter.

 In the case of generating or getting key values from the encrypter, if `$raw` is true, then the key value will be returned as a raw string of bytes.
 Otherwise, if `$raw` is false, the key value will be base-64 encoded before it